panzi/cook-serve-hoomans3/README.md

 However, it is very very cumbersome to cross compile stuff for Mac under Linux (the setup still requires access to a Mac and an Apple developer account), so I can't provide a Mac binary.
-I could rewrite everything in Python (Mac, just like most Linux distributions, actually comes with Python pre-installed), but I only do this if there is any demand for it.